The Weekly Experiences

 - Section 4C: Identify, test, and curate digital tools, applications and resources, and share their knowledge to support effective use of evolving technologies that support teaching and learning.

-- Section 4D: Skill: Creating multimedia PDF documents.
+- Section 4D: Skill: Creating multimedia PDF documents you can share with your students, or online with the entire world!

 Students recognize the rights, responsibilities and opportunities of living, learning and working in an interconnected digital world, and they act and model in ways that are safe, legal and ethical.
 Students: